 - improves hair growth

-This study looked at whether Omega-3 EPA and DHA can help counteract the effects of air pollution on the brain.
+This study looked at whether Omega-3 EPA and DHA can help counteract air pollution on the brain.

-Air pollution is a growing often unheard of problem, environmentalists predict that it is responsible for as many as five million premature deaths each year, which is staggering
+Air pollution is a growing often unheard of the problem; environmentalists predict that it is responsible for as many as five million premature deaths each year, which is staggering.

 When we think about air pollution, we mostly focus on the skin, and we don’t always think of it indirectly damaging the brain.
-Yet a study in the scientific journal Brain, is challenging this, and found that exposure to tiny air pollutants – may increase the risk of Alzheimer’s disease, other related dementias, and accelerated memory loss.
+A study in the scientific journal Brain is challenging this.
+It found that exposure to tiny air pollutants may increase the risk of Alzheimer’s disease, other related dementias, and accelerated memory loss.

 This is what makes this study, which found that omega-3 fatty acids fight inflammation and maintain brain structure in ageing brains so compelling.

-In addition, further research found that the oil reduced neuro-toxin-related damage to the brain from heavy metals like mercury and lead.
+Further research also found that the oil reduced neuro-toxin-related damage to the brain from heavy metals like mercury and lead.
 This study looked at the possibility of omega-3 fatty acids having a protective role impact against an unusual and potentially dangerous type of neurotoxin PM2.5, which is often found in air pollution.

-What they found is that long-chain omega-3 fatty acid blood levels could modify the potential neurotoxic effects of PM2.5, fish oil benefits for the brain to be gained from regularly supplementing.
+They found that long-chain omega-3 fatty acid blood levels could modify the potential neurotoxic effects of PM2.5, fish oil benefits for the brain to be gained from regularly supplementing.

-Although not providing definitive answers in these areas, the studies really do show us that mother really does knows best.
+Although not providing definitive answers in these areas, the studies really show us that the mother really does best.
 They provide us with a greater impetus for understanding exactly how omega-3 benefits the brain.
 And leave us and the scientific community wanting more.
 As of course science should.